Preparing and Shipping

 Collection of incisor teeth from a freshly killed deer

 We have found that collecting the center incisor teeth from freshly killed deer to be very easy, actually much easier than removing the jaw bone for the much less accurate eruption wear technique.
-Click here to a separate page for an instruction sheet with photos you can print.
 You will find that with experience you will be able to remove these 2 teeth in 3 minutes or less.

 Please remember, the root of these teeth, especially the tip, is what we need undamaged to perform the aging service.

 Our recommendation is that you identify the specimen with a combination of hunter’s name, sex of deer and species, month and year of kill, and location.
 You might also want to include your estimate of the deer age before you killed it.
 Having your harvested deer accurately aged every time is a great way to get really good at live aging of whitetail deer.

 Removal of First Molar for Forensic Cementum Aging